bstarika/Javascript-Projects/README.md

 Assigned variables to values that can be altered, strings, etc.

-Concatenating strings with the + operator.
+Concatenated strings with the + operator.

 Utilized boolean operators, such as AND &&, OR || and NOT written !.